Search

 - AS + GC set - Active Sequence In GC systems, the sample cycle is typically controlled by the GC, as the cool-down time of different systems varies due to the generally used temperature gradient.
 The…

-- AS + GC set - Passive Sequence The autosampler used in the Passive Sequence does not need the OUTnR digital output cable to be connected.
-All timings are controlled by the chromatograph and…
+- The autosampler used in the Passive Sequence does not need the OUTnR digital output cable to be connected.
+All timings are controlled by the chromatograph and autosampler.
+Clarity performs only one…

 - AS + LC set - Active Sequence In LC systems, the autosampler typically governs the timings.
 The eventual pump gradient and detector programs are set independently.
 Any autosampler that is used in…

-- AS with Clarity control module - Active Sequence + A/D converter When using the optional AS Control (p/n A26) module, all communication is performed through a separate data cable (usually a serial…
+- When using the optional AS Control (p/n A26) module, all communication is performed through a separate data cable (usually a serial cable connected to a COM port).
+Caution: Refer to the…

-- AS with Clarity control module - Active Sequence + digital acquisition When using optional AS Control module in combination with digital acquisition detectors (e.g., the Agilent 6890 module), the…
+- When using optional AS Control module in combination with digital acquisition detectors (e.g., the Agilent 6890 module), the connection should be as follows.
+All communication with Clarity is…

-- There are basically three means when Clarity decides to start the acquisition: User presses Run button in Single Analysis (user probably did manual injection and notifies Clarity that its time to…
+- Assigning digital input and output to start acquisition There are basically three means when Clarity decides to start the acquisition: User presses Run button in Single Analysis (user probably did…

 - Oven Linear carrier flow (He) 2.4 ml/min Initial temperature 35 °C First hold temperature 5 °C First hold time 10 min First program rate 5 °C/min Second temperature ≈ 49 Second hold time ≈ 55…